qball1809/App-Store/Contact.md

 # ![Logo](https://github.com/ukdtom/WebTools.bundle/blob/master/Wiki/WebTools/Logos/WebTools-48x48.png) Contact

-The WebTools Development team urge you to use the [[Plex/WebTools forum thread|WT-Forum]] if you have a Question regarding WebTools.
+The WebTools Development team urge you to use the [[Plex/WebTools forum thread|WT-Forum]] if you have a support question regarding WebTools.

 If you wish to contact us in regards to any other matter, then click below to send us a private message: